FelicianoEJ/project-0/README.md

 Project 0 is command line tool used to retrieve temperatures from cities around the globe through the use of web api.

-To make it work simple type the command for the app and provide an argument.
+To make it work simply type the command for the app and provide an argument.
+If the city name has spaces between the type the argument unde double quotes.

 *For example:*

 `command-name Ponce,PR`

+or

+`command-name "San Diego"`

 ## How to build and use